webroo/backbone-baseview/README.md

   afterRender: function() {
     // Use the element references to access DOM elements this.$message('color', 'red');
-    // Attach the subview to the container element, this will also automatically render it this.formView.appendTo(this.$formContainer);
+    // Attach the subview to the container element and render it this.formView.appendTo(this.$formContainer).render();
   }
 });
 ```